RULEBOOK

 4.5.
 If a driver is unable to maintain pace speed the drivers behind them should pass and catch up to the field.

-Starts & Restaers
+Starts & Restarts

 SECTION 5